-The purpose of the Pacific University Alumni Association, formed in 1892, is to extend and deepen the social and intellectual experience of student's years at Pacific, and to further the welfare of Pacific.
-All graduates of Pacific University and all former students having completed a year here and who have expressed a desire to retain ties with the University are considered alumni.
-The Alumni Relations Office provides services to the alumni of Pacific University including group travel opportunities, alumni gatherings and class reunions, as well as organizing events that bring current students and former students together for seminars, cultural events and social functions.
-For more information contact the Alumni Office in the Abbott Center, 503-352-2828 or alumni@pacificu.edu.
+Formed in 1864, the Pacific University Alumni Association aims to extend and deepen the spiritual, intellectual, and social relationship of the college years and to further the welfare of Pacific University.
+All graduates of Pacific University, Tualatin Academy, North Pacific College of Optometry, and the Oregon Graduate School of Professional Psychology (OGSPP) and all former students who have completed at least one year of academic study and expressed a desire to retain ties with the University, are considered alumni.
+The management of the Association is vested in a Board of Directors, and the Office of Alumni Relations plans and implements the services and programs of the Association.
+These services and programs include group travel opportunities, alumni gatherings, class reunions, and regional and affinity-related events that bring current students, former students, faculty, staff, and parents together for lectures or seminars and social or cultural gatherings.
+For more information contact the Alumni Event Hotline in the Abbott Center, 503-352-2057, or e-mail alumni@pacificu.edu.